Olmec figurine: "Were-jaguar" motif

 The so-called were-jaguar motif runs through much of Olmec art, from the smallest jade to some of the largest basalt statues.
 The motif is found inscribed on celts, votive axes, masks, and on "elongated man" figurines.

 Also termed, somewhat more neutrally, the "composite anthropomorph" or the "rain baby", the were-jaguar's body, if shown, is baby- or childlike.
 Its eyes are almond-shaped – or occasionally slit-like.
 Its nose is human.
 Its downturned mouth is open, as if in mid-squall.
 The upper lip is everted and toothless gums are often visible.
 Olmec motifs associated with the were-jaguar include a cleft on the head or headdress, a headband, and cross-bars.

 Most were-jaguar figurines show an inert were-jaguar baby being held by an adult.

 Transformation figures

-Many other Olmec figurines combined human and animal features, including this were-eagle (left).
+Many other Olmec figurines combined human and animal features.
 Although figurines showing such combinations of features are generally termed "transformation figures", some researchers argue that they represent humans in animal masks or animal suits, while others state that they likely represent shamans.

-This transformation figure displays bat-like features.
+At least one transformation figure displays bat-like features.
 Most common, however, is the jaguar transformation figurine (see Commons photo), which show a wide variety of styles, ranging from human-like figurines to those that are almost completely jaguar, and several where the subject appears to be in a stage of transformation.

 Naturalistic figurines

-Despite the many stylised figurines, Olmec-period artisans and artist also portrayed humans naturalistically with "a most extraordinary realistic technique".
+Despite the many stylised figurines, Olmec-period artisans and artists also portrayed humans naturalistically with "a most extraordinary realistic technique".
 The lead photo for this article shows a number of tiny naturalistic figurines.